blcxtranslations/blcx/_translated/chapter-0037.md

 Lin Xuan walked over, curious as to just what kind of treasure could draw such a large crowd of cultivators.

-The owner of the stall was a muddle headed youth who looked to be in his early twenties.
+The owner of the stall was a muddle-headed youth who looked to be in his early twenties.
 With so many people surrounding him, he was very nervous and his face was flushed.
-There were a wide variety of seals[^1] placed in his stall.
+There were a wide variety of seal[^1]s placed in his stall.

 Items created when cultivators sealed their techniques into special seal paper were called seals.
 Using seals, when facing enemies, one did not need to use spiritual power and use was instantaneous.
 So the benefits to using them were clear.

-To high level cultivators, seals useless, but to low level cultivators, they were very useful and precious.
+To high-level cultivators, seals useless, but to low-level cultivators, they were very useful and precious.
 In particular, when dealing with enemies, having one extra seal could be the difference between victory and defeat.

 But correspondingly, the production of seals were very complicated.
 Not only did it require the correct kind of sealing paper, it also required a large amount of spiritual power, and has had a low success rate.
 The high levelled the technique, the harder it was to make.
 Therefore, seals were precious and rare items in the world of cultivation.